PeterThramkrongart/CompMod4/Assignment4.md

-In this assignment we do the following: - we run a Bayesian meta-analysis of pitch variability in ASD, based on previously published literature - we analyze pitch variability in ASD in two new studies using both a conservative and a meta-analytic prior - we assess the difference in model quality and estimates using the two priors.
+In this assignment we do the following: - we run a Bayesian meta-analysis of pitch variability in ASD, based on previously published literature - we analyze pitch variability in ASD in two new studies using both a conewStudieservative and a meta-analytic prior - we assess the difference in model quality and estimates using the two priors.

-The questions you need to answer are: What are the consequences of using a meta-analytic prior?
-Evaluate the models with conservative and meta-analytic priors.
+The questionewStudies you need to anewStudieswer are: What are the conewStudiesequences of using a meta-analytic prior?
+Evaluate the models with conewStudieservative and meta-analytic priors.
 Discuss the effects on estimates.
 Discuss the effects on model quality.
 Discuss the role that meta-analytic priors should have in scientific practice.
 Should we systematically use them?
 Do they have drawbacks?
-Should we use them to complement more conservative approaches?
+Should we use them to complement more conewStudieservative approaches?
 How does the use of meta-analytic priors you suggest reflect the skeptical and cumulative nature of science?

-### Step by step suggestions
+### Step by step suggestionewStudies

 Step 1: Perform a meta-analysis of pitch variability from previous studies of voice in ASD - the data is available as